-Through our drinks we will create harmony with our consumers, building trust in what we produce and playing a positive role in their lives.
+Through our drinks we make and sell we will create harmony with our consumers, building trust in what we produce and playing a positive role in their lives.
 We will be a progressive force in our industry, leading by example in reducing ingredients that consumers tell us they want less of, and promoting the good stuff that helps people live more healthily and happily.

-■Less Sugar
+Less Sugar